stanford-robotics-center/src_mocap/README.md

 License: Motive Unlimited\
 Public Domain: SRC-KVM-Fieldbay.stanford.edu

 For the field bay, the Optitrack IP address you would like to stream over would be ```172.24.68.77``` if the ethernet cable is connected correctly to the switch.
+The correct settings for this configuration should have the Optitrack computer with wifi turned off and ```Ethernet 2``` (i.e. the network adapter) set to DHCP.

+Once your device is assigned a static IP, one should be able to stream data from the Optitrack computer at ```172.24.68.77``` when connected to the ```SRC``` network.

 ## Logistics & Manufacturing
 License: Motive Tracker\